Senior mentors bring experience to execution in allied exercises

 |0

-This work, Senior mentors bring experience to execution in allied exercises, by SSgt Joshua LeRoi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Senior mentors bring experience to execution in allied exercises, by SrA Josephine Pepin-Rust, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.